zeldaret/botw/README.md

 By default, Ninja will perform a multithreaded build.
 There is no need to pass -j manually.

-To check whether everything built correctly, just run `botw-check` after the build completes.
+To check whether everything built correctly, just run `tools/check` after the build completes.

 ## Contributing